TradingPy/quantfinpy/README.md

 ## Contributing

 Contributions are welcome.
-Please follow this document for more information at `CONTRIBUTING.md`.
+Please follow this [document](https://github.com/TradingPy/quantfinpy/blob/main/CONTRIBUTING.md) for more information.